Psiae/Music-Player/README.md

 > This app has somewhat basic playback control both in app and notification and should be able to play any format supported by [ExoPlayer](https://github.com/google/ExoPlayer) corresponds to the current [Media3](https://github.com/androidx/media/) version

-> it filters incoming Intent with scheme: "content://" ; action: "android.intent.action.VIEW" ; mimeType: "audio/*"
+> this app filters incoming `ACTION_VIEW` Intent with `scheme: "content://"` and `mimeType: "audio/*"`

-> I'm usually active helping mobile-devs in https://discord.gg/programming for self-learning

 ## Contribution
-Due to full-scale rewrite on the codebase it will be quite hard to accept any pull-request, I might consider if it aligns with the current target
+Due to full-scale rewrite on the codebase it will be quite hard to accept any pull-request, feel free to `Fork` or `Clone` tho

 Feel free to open an [issue](https://github.com/flammky/Music-Player/issues) for suggestion